 In an up-going wedge (with its head up), the upper line connects the tops of the highest green bars (buys) along the uptrend.
 The lower line connects the bottoms of the lowest green bars along the uptrend.

 In a down-going wedge (with its head down), the lower line connects the bottoms of the lowest red bars (sells) along the uptrend.
 The upper line connects the tops of the highest red bars along the trend:

 Entry points on wedges: we like to enter a few pips above the crossing of the two lines if it is an up-going trend and few pips below the crossing if it is a down-going trend.

 In most cases, the following trend will be similar in size to the current one (inside the wedge).

-Rectangles are created when price moves between two parallel Support and Resistance lines, meaning, in a sideways trend.
+Rectangles are created when price moves between two parallel Support and Resistance lines, meaning, in sideways trend.
 Our target is to wait until one of them breaks.
 That would inform us of a coming trend (we call it “think outside of the box”…).
 The following trend would be at least as high as the rectangle.

 Let’s see a couple of examples of rectangle forex trading strategies:

 Entry point: Get ready to enter as soon as the rectangle breaks.
 We will take a small safety margin.